AdilBhayani/Line-Following-Robot/README.md

         * void robot_left_turn();
         * Note: These functions will only return once the movement has been finished.
     * Use 'system_state' to access RF data
-    * Sample map and food list in pacman.h
+    * Sample map and food list in pacman.c

 * Bluetooth Communication (వైష్ణవి)
     * Function definitions to abstract two way communication over Bluetooth have been added